vdelachaux/4DPop/README.md

 In case of the default attribute above is defined, a simple clic launches the method referenced and a long click or an on arrow click display the tools' menu.

 #### Attributes
-* **name**: Name of the tool as it will appear in the menu associated with the button (mandatory if there are several <tool> keys)
+* **name**: Name of the tool as it will appear in the menu associated with the button ① (mandatory if there are several <tool> keys)
-* **method**: Name of the component method corresponding to the tool to be executed (mandatory)
+* **method**: Name of the component method ② corresponding to the tool to be executed (mandatory)
-* **picture**: Name of the picture file associated with the menu item.
-This file must be located in the "Resources" folder of the component.

-> 📍Attributes `name` & `helptip` accepts the syntax ":xliff :resname", so the strings must be located in the component xliff files.
-The displayed string will be localized.
+① These attributes accept the syntax ":xliff :resname", so the strings must be located in the xliff files of the components and the displayed string will be localized.

-> 📍The called methods must have been declared as shared in the component database.
+② The called methods must have been declared as shared in the component database.
 All the methods receive a pointer as parameter (on the button of the palette. this pointer can be used to test the state of the button or to correctly display a popup).
 If you plan to compile the component, this parameter must be declared explicitly [var $1 : Pointer] in all the methods of the component called by 4DPop (initproc, ondrop, default, and method) if not, an error will be generated each time the method is called (-20008 - incorrect Parameters in a command EXECUTER).

 > 📍The component method can be responsible for building and displaying the menu.
 In this case, a single <tool> tag calls the component method whose code displays the menu and processes the choice of the user.
 In order for the related menu arrow to be displayed on the button of your tool, you must pass "True" in the popup attribute of the <tools> key.